13.12. Neural Style Transfer¶

 style_layers, content_layers = [0, 5, 10, 19, 28], [25]

-the input layer to the content or style layer nearest the output layer.
+from the input layer to the content layer or style layer that is closest

 net = nn.Sequential()